From the box:

 A remarkable tribute to the quintessential star, this extraordinary doll is beautifully sculpted to embody all of Cher’s magic.
 She wears a re-creation of an original Bob Mackie ensemble, designed exclusively for her.
 The iconic outfit—inspired by one of her costumes from the 1980s—features a black faux leather jacket—decorated with loads of silver studs, buckle, and chain—paired with a glittery bodysuit.

 Mattel’s Black Label dolls are for the adult collector over age 14 and Mattel designed the clear plastic box front with fogged sections to block out the naughty parts.
 The doll is wearing a black faux leather jacket complete with studs, buckles, and chains.
 It has thigh high black faux leather boots over a black fishnet body suit that includes a faux leather glittered decorated black leather bathing suit, garter belts, and black thigh high socks.
 The costume is topped off with dangle earrings, a hand microphone, glitter eye shadow, and pink nail polish.
 A removable black hair net covers the dolls curly long hair.
 The costume does not come off.

 Both the arms and legs are in a fixed position but the shoulder and hip joints do move, although the delicate costume limits the movement somewhat.
 The head turns and tilts.

 Mego made a Cher doll in 1976 when the Sonny & Cher TV series was popular.
 That doll is also included in the Celebrity Doll Museum.
 Cher has an official website at www.cher.com and her forum under merchandising has some good posts where you can learn more about Cher dolls and other collectibles.
-This is a particularly good one on dolls.
+Check out The Cher Museum for all your Cher needs.